Nivnice: History

 The first written mention of Nivnice is from 1261.

+Demographics

 Economy

-Nivnice is the seat of a major beverage producer and the largest fruit processor in the country, the company Linea Nivnice.
+Nivnice is the seat of a major beverage producer and the largest fruit processor in the country, the Linea Nivnice company.

+Transport

+There are no railways or major roads passing through the municipality.

+Sights

+The main landmark of Nivnice is the Church of the Holy Guardian Angels.
+It was built in 1741.